vikkyak/bIbW/README.md

 This package is distributed under the MIT license.

 ## 📦 Real data and simulated datasets
-The real and simulated datasets code are briefly discussed in the results folder
+"The codes for the real and simulated datasets are located in the results folder."
 ---

 ### 🔹 3.
 Add, commit, and push